storj/design-docs/20240129-satellite-managed-encryption.md

 If the feature can be fixed in code, the fixes should be deployed before turning the feature flag back on.

 If the feature cannot be fixed without user action, any user who has created a satellite-managed-encryption project should be contacted with instructions for how to access/migrate/handle any data they have uploaded.

+## Open Questions
+How to securely configure the satellite with secrets for the KMS?
+Currently, secrets in storj/infra are encrypted, but anyone with the access to the repo and certain permissions can access them.
+We need these to be more compartmentalised.

 ## Out of scope